ShapeLib: Designing a library of programmatic 3D shape abstractions with Large Language Models

 \subsection{Synthetic Data Sampler}

-We task the LLM, provided with the interface and validated seed set programs, to author a \textit{sample\_shape} function .
-We tell it that this function should randomly produces new procedural shapes using the library of functions, that the sample shape function should take in a single CoordFrame parameter, that specifies the global bounding volume of the shape to be produced.
+We task the LLM, provided with the interface and validated seed set programs, to author a \textit{sample\_shape} function.
+We tell it that this function should randomly produce new procedural shapes using the library of functions, by taking in a single CoordFrame parameter, that specifies the global bounding volume of the shape to be produced.

 We use LLM models with reasoning capabilities (e.g. o1), as this task is quite difficult, to author a convincing data sampler.
-After the LLM authors a version, we see how well it actually matches the patterns in the seed st. We perform two rounds of automated feedback for each function in the dataset.
+After the LLM authors a version, we see how well it actually matches the patterns in the seed set.
+We perform two rounds of automated feedback for each function in the dataset.
 In each round of feedback, we evaluate the function by sampling a diverse set of shapes and assessing various aspects of its behavior.
 We examine whether all functions in the library were used, whether all parameter types were employed, and whether all output structures described in the function's documentation were produced.
 These checks are performed automatically.
 Additionally, we analyze the structures generated by the sampled function applications to determine their similarity to those observed during the validation stage.
 If any significant deviations are detected, the sampler is instructed to update its logic to produce outputs closer to the expected structures.
 The goal of this procedure is not necessarily to produce a `better' sample shape function, but rather to produce variations that explore different parts of the seed set space.
+More specifically, this iterative feedback procedure is designed primarily to improve geometric and structural coverage, not to directly enforce semantic correctness.
+Its purpose is to encourage the sampler to cover the major modes of variation observed in programs found from the seed set shapes, rather than to detect or repair subtle semantic mismatches in the discovered abstractions.
 During training of recognition networks we randomly sample from all LLM produced sample shape functions; we randomly choose a sampling function, then randomly sample a program, to see a more diverse spread of programs.
 See Section~\ref{sec:app_res_rec_net} for an experimental ablation on this design decision.